 Conclusion

-Figures 8: Results Summary
+Figures 9: Results Summary

-Figure 8 summarizes the above results and also looks at the standard deviations of the measurements.
+Figure 9 summarizes the above results and also looks at the standard deviations of the measurements.
 As can be seen in the figure, the standard deviation in the actual flow was reduced from 513 mL/min to 90 mL/min—an improvement of more than 5X.
-The control modes described in this paper lend themselves well for low flow operation of peristaltic pumps if the controller adds at least a velocity/FOC loop but can be improved even further with the addition of an outer control loop that integrates an actual flow sensor.
+The control modes described in this poster lend themselves well for low flow operation of peristaltic pumps if the controller adds at least a velocity/FOC loop but can be improved even further with the addition of an outer control loop that integrates an actual flow sensor.

 Juno Family of ICs